 Although you could celebrate something every day, not all “national holidays” should be celebrated.
 One big component I pay attention to is looking to see how accurate it is.
 When you use the National Day Calendar, each holiday will give an explanation of how to celebrate as well as the history behind it.
 If it says it’s “researching the origins” of that holiday, many times I won’t use it.
 Another great way to see if it’s something worth celebrating is to research hashtags.
-You can search specific hashtags with the search bar on Instagram and Twitter.
-This way you’ll know how popular it really is, if it’s worth adding to your calendar, and if it’s seen as a real holiday.
+You can search specific hashtags with the search bar on Instagram and even Google.
+This way you’ll know how popular it really is, if it’s worth adding to your calendar, and if it’s seen as a real holiday by the masses.

 Keep it Fun

-Probably one of the most important aspects of celebrating national holidays is having a fun way to interact with your customers and followers.
-Although these can give you a great reason to have a sale or promote your business, sometimes it’s just a simple way to start a fun conversation.
-One of my favorite holidays to use for my clients is National Get To Know Your Customers Day (the third Thursday of the last month of each quarter).
+Probably one of the most important aspects of celebrating national holidays is having a fun way to interact with your subscribers and followers.
+Although the holidays can give you a great reason to have a sale or promote your business, sometimes it’s just a simple way to start a fun conversation.
+One of my favorites to use for my clients is National Get To Know Your Customers Day (the third Thursday of the last month of each quarter).
 I take the opportunity to ask a question, sometimes not even related to the business, to get a conversation going.
-The less serious, the better - you don’t want people starting an argument in your comment section because you decided to ask who do you hope wins the election.
+The less serious, the better - you don’t want people starting an argument in your comment section because you decided to ask who you hope wins the election.

-Whether you decided to stick to the traditional 7 holidays or branch out every now and again, just remember to keep it all in moderation.
+Whether you decided to stick to the traditional bank holidays or branch out every now and again, just remember to keep it all in moderation.
 We can always use a good reason to celebrate and have a little more fun, just not necessarily every day.
 It can take a little work and planning to incorporate holidays into your marketing, but it can also pay off in the end.
-If you’d like a little help, here’s my gift to you to celebrate whatever today may be - download this calendar filled with some of my favorite national holidays!

 My favorite?
 Ampersand (&) Day - September 8th.